 Normal cells respond to these signals by organizing into structures that serve the body, filtering the blood in the kidney, digesting and internalizing nutrients in the intestine, and producing milk in the breast.

 Cancer cells react to their tissue context differently.
 Cancer cells continue to grow and proliferate when they shouldn't.
 They cease their productive functions, and they take on dangerous new properties.
-And they separate from the surrounding cells and disseminate to distant locations in the body.
+And they metastasize, separating from the surrounding cells and disseminating to distant locations in the body.

 Most existing cancer therapies target the consequences of the tumor cell genetic mutations, but these are limited by the ability of the tumor cells to develop drug resistance.
 Our Tumor Microenvironment Lab is zeroing in on the earliest stages of cancer development.